axonivy-market/market/market/connector/sftp/README.md

    Variables:

+     com.axonivy.connector.sftp.server:
-     # The host name to the SFTP server.
+       # The host name to the SFTP server
-     com_axonivy_connector_sftp_serverHost: 'localhost'
+       host: 'localhost'

-     # The password to the SFTP server.
+       # The password to the SFTP server
-     com_axonivy_connector_sftp_serverPassword: 'pwd'
+       password: pwd

-     # The port number to the SFTP server.
+       # The port number to the SFTP server
-     com_axonivy_connector_sftp_serverPort: 22
+       port: 22

-     # The user name to the SFTP server.
+       # The username to the SFTP server
-     com_axonivy_connector_sftp_serverUsername: 'usr'
+       username: 'usr'

    ```